Code-Institute-Submissions/cookio/README.md

 ### UX

-This website has been designed as a multi-page front end website.
+This website has been designed as a multi-page front end website with login possibility.

-The website shows at first the logo and a tagline, nav bar and sample of the drawings on parallax.
+The website shows the logo in the nav bar and links to the different sections of the site.

-There is a section with a short introduction to what MOngocho is about and a footer with subscribe section and social media links.
+The recipes are displayed in an accordion with collapsible field to show the preparation of them.

-There are several hover effects in the footer, over the titles and in social media icons.
+There is a User Profile to enter personal details and the possibility of edit the information.

-The Contact Us section is a form with "required fields" and drop down menu to select style of painting desired.
+While lohgging in, as an user it will show "Add Recipe" to create, delete and update recipes.

 ### Using the website